 Brain Injury Awareness Week

-This week is Brain Injury Awareness Week.
-At The Hopkins Centre, over seventy percent of all our research projects focus on brain injury, so we are taking this opportunity to publicly raise awareness about our research, the organisations with which we partner, our Ambassadors and our talented members.
+At The Hopkins Centre, over half of our research projects focus on brain injury, so this week is a great opportunity to raise awareness about our research, the organisations with which we partner, our Ambassadors and our talented members.
 Some incredible statistics in this area highlight the importance of our work and it will only gain more importance and need in the future.